 As a result of this, the author teaches us how to use a Taoist technique dating back 2,500 years: The inner smile technique!

 Citing the Placebo effect, the author demonstrates that trusting in what we do is one of the most powerful tools to achieve success.
 Similarly, we should be mindful that our immune system is working to heal and protect us.

-Using visualisation techniques, he closes this chapter and encourages us to visualise ourselves with a healthy mind and healthy body.
+Using visualization techniques, he closes this chapter and encourages us to visualize ourselves with a healthy mind and a healthy body.

 6th day: Earning money

 True wealth is good health and real happiness.
 It is about having good friends and family with whom you laugh and share personal and fun times, basically people who inspire and intrigue you.
 The true benefit is to feel happy as much as possible.
 It is the feeling of knowing that you add something positive to the world and that your life is worth living… But part of this will include having money.

 According to Paul McKenna, money is linked to a sense of trust, because the more we trust ourselves and/or our products or services, the more we can charge for them.
 And if trust is a condition, then we already have everything we need to earn all the money we’ve always dreamed of.